Window Frame Terminology | Explore Window Terms For Types & Styles

 Geometric

-windows that come in a variety of geometric shapes other than rectangular, square or round.
-Examples are octagons and trapezoids.
+These come in a variety of geometric shapes other than rectangular, square or round.
+Specifically, examples are octagons and trapezoids.

 Greenhouse

-similar to bay or bow windows, but the top of the window is also comprised of glass.
+These are similar to bays or bows, but the top of the window is also comprised of glass.

 Hopper